spacemanidol/MSMARCO/README.md

 Given a document D represented as text and cleanbody text a successful system is expected to provide 5 potential document keyphrases ranked by importance.

 ##### Conversational Search
-Given a sequence of queries Q = q1,...,qn  TBD
+Given a sequence of queries Q = q1,...,qn-1 predict query qn

 ##### V1 MSMARCO Dataset
 The first iteration of the MSMARCO dataset was 100,000 queries and ran from Dec 2016-March 2018.
 The full data can be found below